Writing Apps 7 min

 ProWritingAid stands out in terms of accessibility compared to AutoCrit.
 It offers an online editor, browser extensions (Chrome, Firefox, Edge), and a desktop app for both Mac and Windows.

-In contrast, AutoCrit is limited to an online editor, requiring users to copy and paste text between their preferred writing apps, which can be less convenient.
+AutoCrit is limited to an online editor, requiring users to copy and paste text between their preferred writing apps, which can be less convenient.

-Pricing Breakdown: AutoCrit vs ProWritingAid
+Pricing breakdown: AutoCrit vs ProWritingAid

 Both ProWritingAid and AutoCrit offer limited free versions and flexible monthly plans, but their annual subscriptions provide the best value for long-term users.